NikolayKanchevski/GridPathfinding2D/README.md

 ````

 <br>
-<p>Add some variables to make the tweaking of the behaviour of the pathfinding easy.
+<p>Add some variables to make the tweaking of the behavior of the pathfinding easy.
 Here's an example:</p>

 ````
 public int startNodeIndex = 0; // The index of the start node in the grid.nodes list